Payrolling benefits in kind

 The employee is issued with a P11D and pays the income tax due on their benefits received either through self-assessment or via an adjustment to their PAYE tax code.

 Form P11D(b) is a dual-purpose return.
 It is a declaration that all the P11Ds are correct and complete, and a return of the Class 1A NIC payable.
-Therefore, whilst you may have payrolled every single benefit given to employees during 2023/24, you will still have a Class 1A NIC liability and will still need to prepare and submit a P11D(b) to HMRC and pay the NIC due.
-The employer must pay the relevant Class 1A National Insurance by 19 July following the end of the tax year, or 22 July for online payments.
+Therefore, whilst you may have payrolled every single benefit given to employees during 2024/25, you will still have a Class 1A NIC liability and will still need to prepare and submit a P11D(b) to HMRC and pay the NIC due.
+Employers must pay the relevant Class 1A National Insurance by 19 July following the end of the tax year, or 22 July for online payments.

-Currently employers can apply for HMRC’s agreement to payroll most BIKs so that the benefit is reported and subsequently taxed under RTI (Real Time Information).
+Currently, employers can apply for HMRC’s agreement to payroll most BIKs so that the benefit is reported and subsequently taxed under RTI (Real Time Information).
 This does not apply to accommodation benefit or loans with interest charged at less than the official rate which must be reported on the P11D.

 Employers will need to review monthly employee movement to ensure payroll reporting is correct for real time payroll reporting.
 How will they communicate this to employees, and will this be more complicated for the payroll team?